-The following section of the budget document provides the description, purpose, and justification for each capital project funded with bond proceeds in the current year.
+The following section of the budget document provides the description, purpose, and justification for each capital project funded with and completed with bond proceeds.
 In addition, each project is tied to the specific strategic goals supported by each investment in capital infrastructure.